 Select this item and press <Enter> to select an EFI (Extensible Firmware Interface) image for the system to operate in Secure Boot mode.

-▶Save All Secure Boot Variables
+Save All Secure Boot Variables

-This feature allows the user to set and save the secure boot key variables specified by the user.
+This feature allows the user to decide if all secure boot variables should be saved.